ji-podhead/RHEL_9_Foreman_Guide/docs/nestedVM_with_external_DHCP&DNS/readme.md

 - create a seperate `debian-based` machine
 - setup your `Bind9 DNS` and `ISC-DHCP`
 	- I coulnd get my DHCP on my Foreman Machine to work with the provided Proxmox-NIC
+- we create a `RNDC-key` and set up `dynamic updates` in our DHCP and DNS
 - **Foreman wont register your machines, even if they have a valid tftp connection, unless you share the leases of DHCP!**
 > otherwise you will get this error in the proxy logs:
 >```json